-- The second option which is considered the better option involves alternating a foot or hand soak in a mixture of hydrogen peroxide and warm water and a mixture of vinegar and warm water.
+- The second way through which you can use hydrogren peroxide for nail fungus ( and this is considered the better option ) involves alternating a foot or hand soak in a mixture of hydrogen peroxide and warm water and a mixture of vinegar and warm water.
 Soak the affected nail in hydrogen peroxide solution a day and in vinegar solution the following day. keep alternating it this way.

 Apart from using hydrogen peroxide for nail fungus treatment, you can also use essential oils one of which is the coconut oil.
 Coconut oil is a carrier oil with myriads of benefits.
 It has abundant antioxidant and antifungal properties.
 Coconut oil relieves the pain associated with nail fungus, destroys the fungus, and a new healthy nail will replace the infected one.
 This oil can be used both topically and internally without any side effects.
 When using coconut oil for treating nail fungus, especially internal usage, it is imperative to get one that is organic, unrefined, and cold-pressed, as well as 100% pure.

 Treating nail fungus with coconut oil

 Moisturization: an excessively dry nail is one of the causes of nail fungus.
 Moisturizing the affected nail with coconut oil every day will slowly but surely heal nail fungus.
 Apply coconut oil to the cuticle and nail bed.
 Leave for about 20 – 25 minutes or put a bandage over it for adequate absorption